 She grew up in Iowa City, Iowa and Salt Lake City, Utah.
 She graduated summa cum laude from Williams College with a degree in anthropology, during which she studied for one year at Oxford University.
-Her senior thesis, “Farming to Flourish: How Health Propels the Local Food Movement in the Berkshires” received High Honors and the Orton Award for Best Work in Anthropology.
+Prior to medical training, Dr. Saltzman worked in children’s environmental health advocacy.
+She also dabbled in health journalism and authored the health primer No White Coat Necessary: The Science of Everyday Health.

-She then attended medical school at the University of Michigan, graduating with the Academic Recognition Award and the Dean’s Commendation for Excellence in Clinical Skills and the Art of Medicine, followed by pediatrics residency at the University of Utah, where she received the “Service to Children” advocacy graduation award.
-She was selected for the Alpha Omega Alpha and the Gold Humanism Societies.
+She attended medical school at the University of Michigan, graduating with the Academic Recognition Award and induction into Alpha Omega Alpha and the Gold Humanism Society, followed by pediatrics residency at the University of Utah, where she received the Service to Children advocacy award.
 She has co-authored numerous research papers in peer-reviewed journals in addition to her narrative and advocacy writing.
-She currently is pursuing additional training in pediatric rheumatology, where her research focuses on environmental health and nature-based health interventions for children with autoimmune diseases.
+She currently is a pediatric rheumatology fellow, where her research focuses on environmental health and nature-based health interventions for children with autoimmune diseases.

 She lives in Salt Lake City with her husband and child.